Johannine Comma: Grammatical analysis

 The grammatical issue was first noticed by Gregory Naziansus in his disputes with Macedonian Christians, however he did not cite the Johannine Comma itself.
 In the medieval era, Desiderius Erasmus also noticed the seemingly unusual grammar when his text has only the earthly witnesses, in addition, Thomas Naogeorgus (1511–1578) also wondered about the grammar.
 Matthaei reported on a scholium from about 1000 AD.
 Porson's Letters to Travis gives the scholium text as "Three in the masculine gender, in token of the Trinity: the spirit, of the Godhead; the water, of the enlightening knowledge to mankind, by the spirit; the blood, of the incarnation."

 Eugenius Bulgaris saw the "heavenly witnesses" as grammatically necessary to explain the masculine grammar, else the earthly witnesses alone would be a solecism.
 Frederick Nolan, in his 1815 book, An Inquiry into the Integrity of the Greek Vulgate, brought the argument of Eugenius to the English debate.
 John Oxlee, in debate with Nolan, took the position that the "earthly witnesses" grammar was sound.
 Robert Dabney took a position similar to Eugenius Bulgaris and Frederick Nolan, as did Edward Hills.
-However, according Daniel Wallace the grammar can be explained without a need for the Johannine comma, stating each article-participle phrase (οἱ μαρτυροῦντες) in 1 John 5:7-8 functions as a substantive and agrees with the natural gender (masculine) of the idea being expressed (persons).
+However, according to Daniel Wallace the grammar can be explained without a need for the Johannine comma, stating each article-participle phrase (οἱ μαρτυροῦντες) in 1 John 5:7-8 functions as a substantive and agrees with the natural gender (masculine) of the idea being expressed (persons).
 Thus, according to Wallace, the three earthly witnesses were being personalized by John, allowing for the usage of the masculine gender despite the nouns being neuter.

 Some late manuscripts of 1 John 5:7 omit the masculine form of the word "bear witness".
 These include GA 044, 254, 1523, 1524, 1844 and 1852.

+Another argument using the grammar of verse 8 for the authenticity of verse 7 is the article τὸ before ἕν in εἰς τὸ ἕν εἰσιν, which has been argued by Sebastian Schmidt, Christianus Stockius and Johann Christoph Wolf as referring back to the ἕν in verse 7.
+Thomas Middleton, despite himself being an opponent of the verse admitted that the reading εἰς τὸ ἕν can't "be reconciled with the extermination of ver.
+7".